cophi-wue/LLpro/doc/OUTPUT_FORMATS.md

 # Output Formats

-## Raw Pipeline Output
+The default implementation of the pipeline can output the processed tokens in separate formats.
+The desired output format(s) can be specified as command line parameter(s): `--format jsonl` (default), or `--format tsv`.

-The default implementation of the LLpro pipeline writes one output file for each input file.
+## JSONL / Raw Pipeline Output

+This is the default output format of the pipeline.
 Each line in the output file corresponds to a JSON object, which contains the annotations of the fields and metadata.

 * `obj[field][module].value` holds the annotation value for `field` written by `module`, i.e. `tok.get_field(field, module)`.
 * `obj[field][module].metadata` holds the annotation value for `metadata` written by `module`, i.e. `tok.get_metadata(field, module)`.